Feeding the Birds | Living with the Rebbe | A Slice of Life | What's New

 What can we learn from the common sparrow or pigeon?
 We can learn to share good things and good news.

 If you're in a good mood, share a smile or an energetic hello.
-(As the Mishna teaches us, "Greet everyone with a pleasant face" and "Be the first to say 'hello.'")
+(As the Mishna teaches us, "Greet everyone with a pleasant face" and "Be the first to say 'hello.' ")

-If you hear about a lecture, class or program at your local Chabad-Lubavitch Center, tell a friend and go together.
+You heard there's a lecture, class or program at your local Chabad-Lubavitch Center, tell a friend and go together.

 Though "misery loves company" and "a trouble shared is halved," call people to whom you normally complain and tell them about good news as well - when a problem has been solved or things are going well.